elixirschool/elixirschool/_posts/2018-03-18-phoenix-live-view.md

 categories: til
 date: 2019-03-19
 layout: post
-title:  Walk-Through of Phoenix Live View
+title:  Walk-Through of Phoenix LiveView
 excerpt: >
-  Learn how to use Phoenix Live View for real-time features without complicated JS frameworks.
+  Learn how to use Phoenix LiveView for real-time features without complicated JS frameworks.
 ---
 It's here!
-Phoenix Live View leverages server-rendered HTML and Phoenix's native WebSocket tooling so you can build fancy real-time features without all that complicated JavaScript.
+Phoenix LiveView leverages server-rendered HTML and Phoenix's native WebSocket tooling so you can build fancy real-time features without all that complicated JavaScript.
 If you're sick to death of writing JS (I had a bad day with Redux, don't ask), then this is the library for you!

-Phoenix Live View is brand brand new so I thought I'd provide a short write-up of a super simple demo I built for anyone looking to get up and running.
+Phoenix LiveView is brand brand new so I thought I'd provide a short write-up of a super simple demo I built for anyone looking to get up and running.
 Keep in mind that the library is still a release candidate and as such, is subject to change.

-## What is Live View?
+## What is LiveView?

 Chris McCord said it best in his [announcement](https://dockyard.com/blog/2018/12/12/phoenix-liveview-interactive-real-time-apps-no-need-to-write-javascript) back in December: